Vino Santo from Cantina Toblino – WOTY 2021

 It’s Nosiola that makes Vino Santo, Trentino’s glory.
 Of the 79 hectares of Nosiola grown in Trentino, only 10 hectares produce Vino Santo.
 Usually, this Nosiola is a loose-bunched biotype typical of the oldest vines, trained high on the distinctive Pergola Trentina.
 With low yields and a complex and time-consuming production process, no wonder that Vino Santo is a rarity for special occasions.
 The entire production is only around 30-35,000 bottles each year.

-An article will soon appear about Cantina Toblino and its Toblino Vènt wine project*.
-So it suffices to say here that it’s an excellent co-operative founded in 1960 and is now known for sustainable production, including organic cultivation and the use of clay amphorae in the maturation of some wines.
+It suffices to say here that Cantina Toblino is an excellent co-operative founded in 1960 and is now known for sustainable production, including organic cultivation and the use of clay amphorae in the maturation of some wines.
 There are 600 members and 880 hectares of vineyards, including an organic 40 ha farm once belonging to the Bishops of Trento.
 80% of Toblino’s production is white, and they have made Vino Santo since 1965 – one of a handful of wineries that preserve and promote this tradition.
+They have now released a new range of flagship wines under their Vènt Project*.

 The Vino Santo terroir